owasp-modsecurity/ModSecurity/README.md

 ## Sponsor Note

-ModSecurity is sponsored by Trustwave.
-Trustwave offers a range of commercial services related to ModSecurity, including a set of Rules, consultancy and customization of ModSecurity.
-Contact the Trustwave sales department for more information - sales@trustwave.com
+Development of ModSecurity is sponsored by Trustwave.
+Sponsorship will end July 1, 2024.
+Additional information can be found here https://www.trustwave.com/en-us/resources/security-resources/software-updates/end-of-sale-and-trustwave-support-for-modsecurity-web-application-firewall/